-- Utility of Time Series Plots for detecting time-by-expense associations/patterns. - Market Basket Lift as a measure of association - Portfolio Analysis - Regression for improved prediction of actual (rather than projected) time to job completion. - Size of Sales Force and Sales: Poor planning owing to an incorrect causal interpretation of regression results - Beta Measure of Financial Risk.
+- Utility of Time Series Plots for detecting change patterns and for prediction. - Control Charts - Compound Interest (Optional: Amortization) - Markup Rates and Profit Margins - Market Basket Lift as a measure of association - Portfolio Analysis - Regression for improved prediction of actual (rather than projected) time to job completion. - Size of Sales Force and Sales: On the negative consequences of an incorrect causal interpretation of regression results - Beta Measure of Financial Risk.
 Regression for assessing sensitivity to overall market swings. - Predicting 10-Year Returns on Investment: Using Monte Carlo Simulation - Safety Stock Analysis - A realtor found that the LSQ line for predicting the sale price of a home (P) based on the number of toilet paper holders (H) is P=120000+70000 H. Unfortunately, if we add another toilet paper holder to a home, we canNOT expect the price to go up by \$70000! - Drug A is better than B overall.
 But Drug B is better than A for females...AND for males.
 Huh? - Overall, Airline A has a lower delay rate than Airline B. Sheila has her employees fly with Airline B because there is less chance of delay.
-Huh? - Stock A had return that was 3 std deviations above average this year.
+Huh? - The Problem with Ranking Hospitals, Awarding Bonuses, Choosing Airlines...(see Simpson's Paradox) - Stock A had return that was 3 std deviations above average this year.
 The best prediction for its relative standing next year is NOT 3 std deviations above average.
 A better prediction is closer to average, by the Regression-to-the-Mean phenomenon. - Is there an employee-of-the-month curse?
-A Sports-Illustrated-cover curse? - A diagnostic test for a rare (1 in 1000) virus is 90% accurate.
+A Sports-Illustrated-cover curse? - Management notes that rewarding high-performing employees typically leads to poorer follow-up performances and punishing low-performing employees typically leads to better follow-up performances.
+True or False: These data clearly suggest that punishment works better than rewards (i.e., a stick is better than a carrot).
+False! (see the Regression Fallacy). - A diagnostic test for a rare (1 in 1000) virus is 90% accurate.
 A randomly selected person tests positive.
-The chances this person has the virus is NOT 90%; it is only around 0.9%!
+The chances this person has the virus is NOT 90%; it is only around 0.9%! - Corporate leaders decide to use random drug testing because an inexpensive, 95%-accurate drug test has become available.
+If the prevalence of drug use by corporate employees is about 1 in 500 and a randomly selected employee tests positive for drug use, then what is the probability this employee actually did use drugs?
+Answer: The probability of use is just 3.67%, not anywhere near 95%!